Table of Contents

 The surroundings are wrong, and the equipment is wrong.
 A cork on a latte?
 Lattes come in a paper or plastic cup with a weird lid, and they are definitely not corked.
 Similarly, you might put the wrong ammunition in the firearm or have the wrong firearm issued to your relevant police department.

 Your audience will similarly notice if someone tries to load a Glock with a clip or, for that matter, if your Nazi WWII villain carries a Glock at all.

 There are anatomical problems.
-She looks at him from beneath her lashes (And how the hell does that work??) but she has to look down to see him.
+She looks at him from beneath her lashes, but she has to look down to see him.
 Victoria is facing the wrong direction for the things he’s doing to her and Jacquard apparently has four arms.
 Similarly, if your protagonist kicks the bad guy in the nuts while at the same time holding him in a rear naked (carotid) choke, your reader is not going to react well.

 It doesn’t matter if the sex scene gets steamy later or isn’t dreadful on the next page.
 Jacquard sounds like he belongs in Men in Black.
 Victoria is going to bring alley germs and pointy heels into an operating room.

 You might try to count on your readers’ ignorance, but do you really have that little respect for them?
 They’ll notice, and they will return that lack of respect in kind.